Marfan syndrome

 Other treatments

 Being diagnosed with Marfan syndrome may be a difficult thing for some people to deal with.
-Height and appearance may cause some worries and affect confidence and self-esteem.
+For some people, height and appearance may cause some worries and affect confidence and self-esteem.
 The chance that some major surgery may be needed - for example, heart surgery - can be a difficult thing to deal with as well.

 You may find it helpful to join a support group so that you can make contact with other people who have Marfan syndrome.
 You may also find some individual counselling helpful for both yourself and also your family members.